zafarrafii/Zaf-Julia/README.md

     audio_mdct: audio MDCT (number_frequencies, number_times)
 ```

-#### Example: compute and display the MDCT as used in the AC-3 audio coding format
+Example: Compute and display the MDCT as used in the AC-3 audio coding format.

 ```
 # Load the modules